meanmina/spark-bot/README.md

 3. Create a (free hobby-dev) heroku web app

-4. Change the name field in app.json to match your heroku app name (probably optional)
+4. Change the name field in app.json to match your heroku app name (probably optional) AND targetUrl in create_webhook()

 5. Configure the Heroku environment variables as follows: